infumap/infumap/DEVELOPER.md

 - There are conflicting reports on the relative performance.
 - The musl implementation is "leaner" and "cleaner".

-For now, if you are on a platform that uses glibc (e.g. Ubuntu, Debian), I suggest that using the glibc build is a better bet.
-If not, use the musl build.
-I doubt it matters much.

-For simplicity, I will take the approach of only providing musl build for Infumap releases, and it's what I use myself.
+For simplicity, we will take the approach of doing only a musl build for releases because it is the most portable.

-### Creating a `x86_64-unknown-linux-musl` Build On Debian 11
+#### Creating a `x86_64-unknown-linux-musl` Build On Debian 11

 Follow the instructions [here](https://docs.docker.com/engine/install/debian/) to install docker: